Sustainable Rooftop: A Key Element in Green Healthy Building Design — Biofilico Wellness Interiors

 Improve Biodiversity with a green rooftop

 Cities are barren compared to the natural world, and therefore provide fewer habitats for flora and fauna.
 Implementing green roofs within urban regions is a way to use often underutilized spaces to increase the presence and diversity of species within the built environment.
+Green roofs contribute to creating green space in urban areas, supporting biodiversity and improving the urban environment.

-Increasing biodiversity in cities can not only improve the health of those ecosystems themselves, but also the systems that function around them--such as the hydrological or nutrient cycles.
+Increasing biodiversity in cities can not only improve the health of those ecosystems themselves, but also the systems that function around them–such as the hydrological or nutrient cycles.
 In addition, from a mental health standpoint, the visual presence and interaction with a diversity of species can be positive for human well-being (“About”).

 Plants, especially native species promote the livelihood of birds, insects, and butterflies and restore the ecological cycles that are often disrupted in cities.
 In addition to providing an immediate habitat for animals, green pockets can provide places of respite for animals and provide more closely connected habitats for migrating birds and other species that would otherwise be fragmented by cities (“About”).